 Optional: Stir in the mashed banana.

 Stir occasionally and let it simmer on low heat for about 30 minutes until things get well creamy.
+Cover the pot with a lid.

 If you use canned pineapple: add 3-4 tbsp of pineapple juice to the rice mix to give it a fruity kick.